 Philips Recalls CPAP Machines and Ventilators Due to Potential Cancer Risk

-Philips has issued a recall of certain CPAP ventilators due to foam material that can degrade, potentially causing cancer.
+Philips has issued a recall of certain CPAP ventilators due to foam material that can degrade, potentially causing cancer and other health problems.
 Breathing devices impacted include Philips Bi-Level Positive Airway Pressure (Bi-Level PAP), Continuous Positive Airway Pressure (CPAP), and mechanical ventilator devices.
 The potential issue was first identified by the company in April 2021.

 As many as 4 million Philips CPAP devices may be affected by the recall.

 Our Philips CPAP lawsuit attorneys are actively investigating injury claims related to these devices and would love to help you however we can.
 Please call 1-800-525-7111 for a FREE, no-obligation consultation or complete the convenient form below.

 WARNING: If you use a Philips BiLevel PAP or CPAP ventilator, the company has issued a RECALL and advises you to stop using the device immediately and consult a physician.
 Those using affected Philips mechanical ventilators are advised to consult with their doctor before discontinuing use of the device.